LeonardoE95/password-manager.el/README.md

 If you find that I'm missing something, of if you have insights that can question these considerations, please let me know by opening an issue.

+# TODOs

+List of things that I need to fix:

+- When calling `bw/load-item` I should check if the list of loaded items is still valid, and if its been cleaned I need to re-download it.
+This step could require unlocking the vault or doing a new login.

+- Catch error situations throughout the code.